 5. For a winery, brewery, distillery facility III in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy and parking limitations during permit review, and shall condition the number of guests allowed for a temporary use based on those limitations.
 The department shall not authorize attendance of more than two hundred fifty guests.

-6. Events for any winery, brewery, distillery facility I in the RA zone, any nonconforming winery, brewery, distillery facility home occupation, and any nonconforming winery, brewery, distillery facility home industry shall be limited to two per year, and limited to a maximum of fifty guests.
-If the event complies with this chapter, a temporary use permit is not required for a special event for a winery, brewery, distillery facility I in the RA zone, a nonconforming home occupation winery, brewery, distillery facility or a nonconforming home industry winery, brewery, distillery facility;
+6. Events for any winery, brewery, distillery facility I in the RA zone, any nonconforming winery, brewery, distillery facility home occupation, or any nonconforming winery, brewery, distillery facility home industry shall be limited to two per year, and limited to a maximum of fifty guests.
+If the event complies with this subsection B.6., a temporary use permit is not required for a special event for a winery, brewery, distillery facility I in the RA zone, a nonconforming home occupation winery, brewery, distillery facility or a nonconforming home industry winery, brewery, distillery facility;

-7. Special events shall not be permitted for any winery, brewery, distillery facility I in the A zone.
-The permitting division shall not issue temporary use permits to winery, brewery, distillery facility I uses in the A zone.

 C. The temporary use permit shall specify a date upon which the use shall be terminated and removed; and

 D. A temporary use permit may be renewed annually for up to a total of five consecutive years as follows: